• Art Magazine

 Folk-rock, as a fundamental element, combines traditional folk music with modern rock elements.
 This incorporates both acoustic instruments, such as the violins, accordions, and flutes important in the Frisian tradition, as well as electric guitars and powerful drums.
 Furthermore, clear influences from pop-punk artists like Blink-182 and Avril Lavigne heard, which Brodersen skillfully weaves into the North Frisian musical tradition.

-The combination of different styles is reminiscent of modern interpretations of regional music, such as those found NORMA
+The combination of different styles is reminiscent of modern interpretations of regional music, such as those NORMA found

 How Frisian music is interpreted in a modern way